jan-brabec/undulating_fibers/readme.md

 # Article: Time‐dependent diffusion in undulating thin fibers: Impact on axon diameter estimation

 * Code to the article: **Brabec, J., Lasič, S. and Nilsson, M., 2020.
 Time‐dependent diffusion in undulating thin fibers: Impact on axon diameter estimation.
-NMR in Biomedicine, 33(3), p.e4187.**
+NMR in Biomedicine, 33(3), p.e4187.-[[Article in HTML]](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/abs/10.1002/nbm.4187)-[[Article in PDF]](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/pdfdirect/10.1002/nbm.4187)-**

 * The code is made available to offer a tool to simulate own 1D pathways, replot figures from the article but also to verify the code.